 This section will investigate the scientific literature that has been published on spirulina and the impact that supplementation has been found to have on human health and function.

-While there are some studies that have been completed on spirulina, they are a limited number and therefore many of these findings lack weight and more research is required to back-up many of these proposed benefits.
+While there are some studies that have been completed on spirulina, they are a limited number and therefore more research is required to back-up many of these proposed benefits.

 There are a few more studies that have investigated the effects of spirulina on cholesterol levels using different dosages.
-Results do tend to suggest that spirulina may indeed lower LDL levels.
+Results suggest that spirulina may indeed lower LDL levels.

 Antioxidants protect the body from oxidative stress.
-Spirulina contains an abundance of antioxidants and consuming it regularly may help to reduce the impact of oxidative stress thus reducing inflammation and the risk of developing a chronic disease.
+Spirulina contains an abundance of antioxidants and consuming it regularly may help to reduce the impact of oxidative stress thus reducing inflammation and the risk of developing a chronic disease such as cancer.

-The primary antioxidant in spirulina is known as phycocyanin which is the substance that gives spirulina it’s greeny-blue color.
-Phycocyanin has been found to be particularly effective in inhibiting the inflammatory response.
+The primary antioxidant in spirulina is known as phycocyanin which is the substance that gives spirulina its greeny-blue colour.
+Phycocyanin has been found to be particularly effective in inhibiting inflammatory responses.

-While more research is required to confirm findings, preliminary studies have suggested spirulina may have a positive impact on specific medical conditions.
+While more research is required to confirm findings, preliminary studies suggest that spirulina may have a positive impact on specific medical conditions.

 As reflected on, the two most common methods of taking spirulina are:

-If you routinely take supplements such as multivitamins and fish oils, simply add a spirulina tablet into your routine.
-The number of tablets that you take each day is entirely dependent on the spirulina dosage you wish to attain.
+If you routinely take supplements such as multivitamins and fish oils, simply add a spirulina tablet to your routine.
 In general, a dosage of anything between 1-8 grams per day has been found to be impactful on health.

-There are many different foods and drinks that spirulina in powder form can be added to.
-The most basic method of adding spirulina is to mix the powder with water, mix it and drink.
+There are many different foods and drinks that powered spirulina can be added to.
+The most basic method of adding spirulina is to mix the powder with water and drink it.
 However, be aware that spirulina is typically an acquired taste and it may take time to become accustomed to it.

-Spirulina can also be added to a number of foods including salads, stocks, soups, stews, pesto, hummus, omelets, and energy balls.
+Spirulina can also be added to a number of foods including salads, stocks, soups, stews, pesto, hummus, omelettes, and energy balls.

 Considering that spirulina nourishes the body with a range of essential micronutrients in large quantities, it can unequivocally be stated that spirulina can have a positive impact on health and function.